 Our New Goals

 We decided this week to throw a lot of the excess cash towards our mortgage (about 35% of any extra we have at the end of the month).
 Our current goal is to have it paid off by the end of 2013, so 6 years from when we bought our house in 2007.
-We also have decided to invest 25% of the monthly excess into individual stocks and mutual funds, and may be looking into jumbo cd rates, so we will hopefully build up a portfolio that can cover our expenses from when we plan to retire around age 52 and when we can touch our retirement accounts (2 Roth IRA’s and my old 401k) at around age 60.
+We also have decided to invest 25% of the monthly excess into individual stocks and mutual funds, so we will hopefully build up a portfolio that can cover our expenses from when we plan to retire around age 52 and when we can touch our retirement accounts (2 Roth IRA’s and my old 401k) at around age 60.
 The other 40% of the monthly extra is split with 20% going to our vacation and travel account and 10% going to each of our fun money accounts.

 But we haven’t ever really talked about re-evaluating our retirement age or looking to see if my husband really needs to work until age 52 as a school librarian (24 more years).
 Honestly, if I can consistently bring in $10,000 a month or more year round, my husband could work from home too as a virtual assistant.
 We could cut both of our work days down to 5 hours a week day or I could double my current client base.
 Most likely, it would probably end up being something in between…

 As for our retirement age, we both think that we could look at seriously cutting back when our cash on hand and Scottrade investments equal $3,000,000 or more.
 That was our original retirement goal and it would still work for us.
 We have more money to spend now, but we are still living on basically the same amount we always have and just save the rest.
 If I wanted to be completely honest, we used to live on about $38,000 a year and now live on about $45,000 a year, but that isn’t too bad since we used to make about $80,000 a year combined and now make about $140,000 or more a year jointly.